View Categories

 Cons:

-• Can be vulnerable to customers changing addresses or expiring cards.
+• Can be vulnerable to customers changing their addresses or expiring cards (read about our failed charge flow for countering this).

 charge-later pre-order

-Deposit pre-orders allows you to charge a portion of the transaction up-front, securing the pre-order for both you and the customer.
+Deposit-upfront pre-orders allow you to charge a portion of the total order amount up-front, securing the pre-order for both you and the customer.
+Their card is then vaulted with Shopify/PayPal/Stripe, so that it can be charged later on for the outstanding payment.

 Pros: